 A cloak provides some privacy by hiding the host you are connecting to IRC from and also shows that you are a member of the KDE community.
 Normal cloaks are of the form

 kde/developer/identity_username, but developer can be replaced with something more suitable.
 Members of KDE e.V. may ask for a

 As a registered project, KDE is able to offer cloaks to KDE contributors.
 Those people who would like to request a cloak should file a ticket.
 It is a requirement that your nick be registered in order for you to receive a cloak.

 Due to the global spread of the KDE community it can be desirable to keep a constant presence on IRC.
 To provide for this, a bouncer (BNC account) is operated to allow for community members to keep a stable, always on presence.

-If you wish to request an account on the BNC, please file a ticket, making sure to include your current Freenode nick.
+If you wish to request an account on the BNC, please file a ticket, making sure to include your current Libera nick.
 It is required that the nick is registered.
 More details about the configuration of your bouncer can be found at the KDE Community Wiki